 There is increasing demand for adult social care and support specifically domiciliary care, aides, adaptations and support for people with significant learning disabilities.
 People are living with multiple conditions and disabilities and require intensive support to remain at home and as independent as possible.
 Covid has also had a significant impact on people's wellbeing and support needs.
-Adult Social Care will continue with the Transformation programme, and ensure that all assessments are strength based and outcome focused with the support of the local community.
-Performance, practice and quality will be continuously monitored and reviewed to ensure that we reduce, delay and prevent people from requiring care and support prematurely.
+Adult Social Care will continue with the Transformation Programme and ensure that all assessments are strength based and outcome focussed with the support of the local community.
+Performance, practice and quality will be continuously monitored and reviewed to ensure we reduce, delay and prevent people from requiring care and support prematurely.
 Funding streams and grants from the Department of Health & Social Care will support the demand management and provide some temporary cost mitigation.
-However, with the introduction of the Integrated Care Systems there is further dialogue required to understand the resources available to support post covid recovery.

-The increased demands in adult social care have resulted in waiting lists for reviews and assessments.
+The increased demand in adult social care has resulted in waiting lists for reviews and assessments.
 These are mitigated by a risk management matrix to prioritise people with high needs or significant carer issues.
-With support from the Department of Health and Social Care (DHSC) social discharge fund we have increased workforce capacity through agency, additional hours and fixed term contracts to manage demand however this is currently short term funding.
+With support from the Department of Health and Social Care (DHSC) social discharge fund we have increased workforce capacity through agency, additional hours and fixed term contracts to manage demand, however this is currently short-term funding.
+We continue to monitor demand vs capacity.
+These are raised within the Darlington Local Oversight Group and explore utilisation of current funding arrangements e.g. Better Care Fund (BCF).